seniorgu/aasa/docs/aasa-specification.md

 ---

-## Related Model Spec and Architecture
+## Related Model Specification and Architecture

 AASA uses the AI-ESA (AI Enterprise Solution Architecture) specification for modeling and maintains a close relationship with AISA (AI Solution Architecture).